-Table 9 FC and FCoE Driver Situations and their Resolutions (Continued)
+Table 7 FC and FCoE Driver Situations and their Resolutions (Continued)

-Situation Resolution Driver uninstall fails.
-The lpfc-installuninstall script fails with an error.
-Try the following solutions: Uninstall the Emulex OneCommand Manager application; refer to the OneCommand Manager Application User Manual for instructions. ■ Unmount all FC disk drives. ■ Unload the lpfcdfc and FC and FCoE driver.
-Use rpm -e lpfcdriver and -e ocmanager and uninstall the new kits. lpfc-install script exit code.
+Situation Resolution lpfc-install script exit code.
 The lpfc-install script contains exit codes that can be useful in diagnosing installation issues.
 Refer to the lpfc-install script for a complete listing of codes and definitions.
-The Broadcom Emulex driver for Linux does not load in ramdisk for a custom-built kernel.
-Custom built kernels are not supported by Broadcom.
-However, the Broadcom Emulex install script attempts to install the driver into a ramdisk that follows the naming scheme used by Red Hat or SLES kernels. ■ The Red Hat naming scheme for ramdisk images is: /boot/initrd-KERNELVERSION.img. ■ The SLES naming scheme for ramdisk images is: /boot/initrd.
-If a custom built kernel has a ramdisk image that does not follow the appropriate naming scheme, the name of the image can be changed using the following procedure: Change the name of the ramdisk image to match the SLES naming scheme.
+The Emulex driver for Linux does not load in ramdish for a custom-built kernel.
+Custom built kernels are not supported by Emulex.
+However, the Emulex install script attempts to install the driver into a ramdisk that follows the naming scheme used by RHEL or SLES kernels. ■ The RHEL naming scheme for ramdisk images is: /boot/initrd-KERNELVERSION.img. ■ The SLES naming scheme for ramdisk images is: /boot/initrd.
+If a custom built kernel has a ramdisk image that does not follow the appropriate naming scheme, change the name of the image using the following procedure: 1.
+Change the name of the ramdisk image to match the SLES naming scheme.
 2. Update any file links to the ramdisk image.
-3. Edit the boot loader configuration file (for example, /etc/lilo.conf, /etc/yaboot.conf, /boot/grub/grub.conf, /boot/grub/menu.lst), find any references to the old ramdisk image name, and replace them with the new name.
+Edit the boot loader configuration file (for example, /etc/lilo.conf, /etc/yaboot.conf, /boot/grub/grub.conf, /boot/grub/menu.lst), find any references to the old ramdisk image name, and replace them with the new name.
 4. Reboot the system to verify the changes.
-5. Install the Broadcom Emulex LPFC Linux driver kit.
+5. Install the Emulex Linux driver kit.
 The Linux SCSI subsystem sees only eight LUNs when more are present.
 Some SCSI drivers do not scan past eight LUNs when the target reports itself as a SCSI-2 device.
 To resolve this situation, force a SCSI bus scan with the following command: /usr/sbin/lpfc/lun_scan.
 SUSE supplies a /bin/rescan-scsi-bus.sh script, which can be changed to scan everything.